 To think that one child would go to school hungry every day is heartbreaking to know that thousands do every day is an injustice.
 Malnutrition affects the emotional health of a child and can suffer from depression later in life as a direct result.
 Teachers are concerned that they are seeing an increase in the number of children coming to school not having had breakfast nor lunch packed for the day.
 This is due to poverty in the home.
 Many of these schools fall into areas where Government does not accommodate school feeding programs.
 We fill the gap by providing meals to these school children.

 Defend the weak and the fatherless; uphold the cause of the poor and the oppressed.

 SALT aims to significantly improve the quality of life for vulnerable families in our community and surrounding communities.
-Our clients are senior women, vulnerable children, safety parents, high health-risk women and vulnerable women.
-Our casework varies between providing support to a safety mother to intervening where there is an at-risk child who is in need of health or social intervention.
-We have an assessment-based interview with each of our clients, following which; various interventions are put in place.
+Our clients are senior women, vulnerable children, high health-risk women and vulnerable women.
+Our casework varies between providing support to intervening where there is an at-risk child who is in need of health or social intervention.
+We have an assessment-based interview with each of our clients to understand their particular need.

 Isidima means Dignity in isiXhosa; the project aims to restore lost dignity by assisting families in meeting their social and health needs.
-Isidima has been running for 10 years, assisting the most vulnerable families through nutritious meals, life coaching, legalities (e.g. ID books, grants, etc.), food parcels, clothing, and medical assistance (provided by doctors, midwives, physiotherapists and nutritionists.)
+Isidima has been running for over 10 years, assisting the most vulnerable families through one-on-one interviews, food support, referrals to specific organisations for extreme cases, and educational group sessions by professionals such as: nutritionists, doctors, and entrepreneurs.
 All other basic human rights are assessed and addressed where possible.